Alberta Registry Agents

-Some documents on this site require Acrobat Reader 10.0 or better, available for free from Adobe.
+Note: Some documents on this site require Acrobat Reader 10.0 or better, available for free from Adobe.

 LicensingIn Alberta, there are seven different classes of driver licences.
 These licences allow you to do everything from learn to drive, operate a taxi or drive a commercial vehicle.
 Having a licence is your key to driving in Alberta.